COLLEGE OF

 Recipients of the G3 research grant are required to report back on their research activity with a two-page accounting of expenses, work accomplished, estimated impact, and next steps (publication, presentation, etc.).
 Photos and other descriptive materials are strongly encouraged.

-CEHD International Initiatives: cehdintl@umn.edu
+Have questions?
+Contact CEHD International Initiatives at cehdintl@umn.edu.

-Fatima Bint Tufail (she/her) giving a presentation
+Fatima Bint Tufail giving G3 presentation

 Fatima Bint Tufail (she/her)